 Simple daily movements such as stepping out of the shower, sneezing hard, or moving a light object can produce a vertebral compression fracture (VCF).
 This type of fracture collapses one or more spinal vertebrae because of bone compression in persons with severe osteoporosis (weak, brittle bones).
 Increased force or stress, such as falling or attempting to move a large object can generally produce a VCF in patients with mild osteoporosis.
 VCFs appear as the most prevalent kind of fracture in osteoporosis sufferers, impacting around 750,000 people each year.
 In the United States, VCFs affect around a quarter of all postmenopausal women.
 This ailment becomes more common as individuals become older, with an estimated 40% of women in their eighties and nineties suffering from it.

-VCFs are a serious health risk for elderly males while being significantly more frequent in women.
-People who have had one osteoporotic VCF are five times more likely to have another.
-A VCF might sometimes only have moderate symptoms or no symptoms at all, but there exists a danger of more VCFs developing.
+VCFs indicate a serious health risk for elderly males while being significantly more frequent in women.
+People who have had one osteoporotic VCF become five times more likely to have another.
+A VCF might sometimes only demonstrate moderate symptoms or no symptoms at all, but there exists a danger of more VCFs developing.
 A VCF usually occurs because of significant trauma, such as a vehicle accident, sports injury, or a hard fall, in people with healthy spines.
 Doctors look at metastatic cancer as a possible cause for people under the age of 55 who have little or no trauma.
-Many cancers have been reported to spread via the bones of the spine.
+Many cancers spread via the bones of the spine.
 When this happens, parts of the vertebra may become destroyed by cancer, weakening the bone until it falls.

 Spine Fracture Symptoms